valentin2105/Simplekube/README.md

 You will need `socat`, `conntrack`, `sudo` and `git` on your servers.

 To add a node, you will need to setup `key-based` SSH authentification between master & workers.

+If you want IPv6 on pods side, you need working IPv6 on hosts.

 Simplekube is tested on `Debian 8/9` and `Ubuntu 16.x/17.x`.